Ketamine Therapy

 How Ketamine Treatment Works

 One of the most frustrating things for people diagnosed with behavioral health issues is when their symptoms are resistant to treatment.
-While psychology, psychiatry and pharmacology have made significant inroads into the treatment of conditions such as depression and PTSD, sometimes therapies do not benefit certain patients.
-Ketamine treatment works as a viable alternative for patients whose conditions have been resistant to traditional treatments.
+While psychology, psychiatry, and pharmacology have made significant inroads into the treatment of conditions such as depression and PTSD, sometimes therapies do not benefit certain patients.
+Ketamine treatment works as a viable alternative for patients whose conditions have been resistant to traditional therapies.

 What to Expect During Ketamine Treatment

 The number of treatments needed will vary from patient to patient.
-Research has shown that patients are best served with two treatments a week for 3 weeks as an initial series.
-Some patients start to experience results by the end of week two, others by the end of week three, and some take up to 4 weeks.
+Research has shown that patients are best served with two weekly treatments for 3 weeks as an initial series.
+Some patients experience results by the end of week two, others by week three, and some take up to 4 weeks.
 We will closely monitor your symptoms over your initial 3-week series.
 If, after 3 weeks, the treatment has not been helpful, your provider will discuss other treatment options with you.
-Patients need at least 3 weeks of twice weekly treatments to determine if ketamine will be helpful for them, but some patients may need four weeks.
+Patients need at least 3 weeks of twice-weekly treatments to determine if ketamine will be beneficial for them, but some patients may need four weeks.

 Ketamine Side Effects

 All administration of ketamine at Andala clinics involves close monitoring by a medical professional.
-While safe, there are some side effects that can occur with ketamine, including:
+While safe, some side effects can occur with ketamine, including:

 Ketamine Treatment Insurance Coverage